 The development of the Botswana IWRM/WE plan was led by the DWA under the Ministry of Mineral, Energy, and Water Resources (MMEWR).
+GWP's experience of developing IWRM plans in other African countries, and its position as an established, neutral organization, led to GWP Botswana (hosted by the Kalahari Conservation Society) being formally requested to facilitate the process.

-GWP initially produced a national IWRM status report as part of a scoping study aimed at identifying water related opportunities, challenges, and issues, as well as the key stakeholders.
+The development of the plan started with GWP producing a national IWRM survey and status report as part of a scoping study aimed at identifying water related opportunities, challenges, and issues, as well as the key stakeholders.
 The results from the study formed the framework for plan preparation.